tkhamez/swagger-eve-php/docs/Api/MarketApi.md

     new GuzzleHttp\Client()
 );
 $market_group_id = 56; // int | An Eve item group ID
-$accept_language = "en-us"; // string | Language to use in the response
+$accept_language = "accept_language_example"; // string | Language to use in the response
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = "datasource_example"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$language = "en-us"; // string | Language to use in the response, takes precedence over Accept-Language
+$language = "language_example"; // string | Language to use in the response, takes precedence over Accept-Language

 try {
     $result = $apiInstance->getMarketsGroupsMarketGroupId($market_group_id, $accept_language, $datasource, $if_none_match, $language);